Yamly/hello-world/README.md

 # hello-world
-A basic repository tro familiarize myself with GitHub.
+A basic repository to familiarize myself with GitHub.

+This is a quick edit I made to the readme.